-- Considering expanding areas (beyond as part of mixed use projects only) where SRO housing may be permitted, including as a standalone residential use. - Establishing appropriate development standards (such as setbacks, parking, and height) to ensure that development projects could achieve the maximum allowable density in the respective designation. - Completing the comprehensive parking code update to ensure appropriate parking standards are established to facilitate the achievement of allowable densities under the General Plan Update, including parking standards for studio/one-bedroom units and live/work units. - Conducting an outreach and education program regarding the impact of height limit on development potential and develop mitigating strategies to address this constraint. - Considering setting minimum density requirements for development in multi-family neighborhoods. - Establishing tools and incentives to encourage lot consolidation.
+- Considering expanding areas (beyond as part of mixed use projects only) where SRO housing may be permitted, including as a standalone residential use. - Establishing appropriate development standards (such as setbacks, parking, and height) to ensure that development projects could achieve the maximum allowable density in the respective designation. - Completing the comprehensive parking code update to ensure appropriate parking standards are established to facilitate the achievement of allowable densities under the General Plan uupdate, including parking standards for studio/one-bedroom units and live/work units. - Conducting an outreach and education program regarding the impact of height limit on development potential and develop mitigating strategies to address this constraint. - Considering settrequiring a CUP minimum density requirements for developmentprocess for new single-family homes in multi-family neighborhoods. - Establishing tools and incentives to encourage lot consolidation.
 These may include: additional density bonus, reduction in setbacks or other development standards, ministerial review of lot line adjustments, and assistance in identifying potential parcels appropriate for consolidation.